Email Analytics: Visualize your team's email activity (Gmail & Outlook)

 Hi [name],

 I completely understand, and will no longer be sending you emails on the subject.
-If you ever change your mind, or if your priorities change in the future, be sure to let me know!
+If you ever change your mind or your priorities shift, be sure to let me know!

 [signature]